Black Sabbath: 2014–2017: Cancelled twentieth album, The End, and disbandment

 On 4 March 2016, Iommi discussed future re-releases of the Tony Martin-era catalogue: "We've held back on the reissues of those albums because of the current Sabbath thing with Ozzy Osbourne, but they will certainly be happening...
 I'd like to do a couple of new tracks for those releases with Tony Martin...
 I'll also be looking at working on Cross Purposes and Forbidden."
 Martin had suggested that this could coincide with the 30th anniversary of The Eternal Idol, in 2017.
 In an interview that August, Martin added "[Iommi] still has his cancer issues of course and that may well stop it all from happening but if he wants to do something I am ready."
 On 10 August 2016, Iommi revealed that his cancer was in remission.

 Asked in November 2016 about his plans after Black Sabbath's final tour, Iommi replied, "I'll be doing some writing.
 Maybe I'll be doing something with the guys, maybe in the studio, but no touring."
 The band played their final concert on 4 February 2017 in Birmingham.
 The final song was streamed live on the band's Facebook page and fireworks went off as the band took their final bow.
 The band's final tour was not an easy one, as longstanding tensions between Osbourne and Iommi returned to the surface.
 Iommi stated that he would not rule out the possibility of one-off shows, "I wouldn't write that off, if one day that came about.
 That's possible.
 Or even doing an album, 'cause then, again, you're in one place.
 But I don't know if that would happen."
-In an April 2017 interview, Butler revealed that Black Sabbath considered making a blues album as the follow-up to 13, but added that, "the tour got in the way."
+In an April 2017 interview, Butler revealed that Black Sabbath had considered making a blues album as the follow-up to 13, but added that, "the tour got in the way."